melo0187/ansible-playbook-default-setup/README.md

 $ sudo apt-get install -y ansible
 ```
 ### Run the playbook
-Should just be `ansible-playbook --connection=local --inventory 127.0.0.1, playbook.yml`
+Should just be `ansible-playbook --connection=local --inventory 127.0.0.1, --ask-become-pass playbook.yml`

 ## Testing
 To be able to test the playbook I use Vagrant and an Ubuntu box in VirtualBox.